polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/03 - Column types.md

 The _"Date/time created"_ field type, is not really an input field, and cannot be changed - But rather serves to track at what exact date and time your item was created.

+### Select and radiobutton items

+These items allows the user to select a value from a pre-defined list of options.
+When you create such items, the field type definition will split in two, and expect you to supply a comma separated list of pre-defined values, from which the end user can select from, as he is creating new items, or editing existing items.
+An example of such a field could for instance be _"sex"_, containing a comma separated list of the following values; `male,female`.
+When the user is creating or editing an item, he will have to choose from only _"female"_ or _"male"_ as his value for that specific column.
+The screenshot above illustrates this fairly well, since it contains a _"Radiobutton"_ type of field, which asks the user to supply the value for the _"sex"_ column.

+These types of columns also allows the user to filter items during _"gridview"_, by only items matching the specified value.
+This can be done by simply clicking for instance a _"female"_ value in your datagrid.
+This will automatically populate your filter textbox, with the value necessary to filter your items, by only items matching the specified value, for only the specified column.